benlowry/chromeos-dev-setup/README.md

     $ ~/dropbox.py exclude add my_folder

-Exclude all folders but 'chromedev':
+Exclude all folders but 'chromedev', this needs to be run several times and Dropbox will manage deleting any files that become deselected:

     $ cd ~/Dropbox && for x in *; do if [ ! "$x" = "chromedev" ]; then ~/dropbox.py exclude add "$x"; fi done;